 Concentration of Credit Risk - For investments, this is the risk of loss attributable to the quantity of the Government's investment in a single issuer.
 Investments in a single issuers that equal or exceed 5% of total investments have a reportable concentration of credit risk.
-At June 30, 2018, the District held 100% of its investment balance in Money Market Accounts.
+At June 30, 2019, the District held 100% of its investment balance in Money Market Accounts, which is fully collateralized by a Federal Home Loan Bank irrevocable letter of credit.